12 Hidden PPC Features You Should Know About

 The report can be scheduled to run weekly or even daily.

-It will work as a reminder in your inbox to check the competitive landscape and adjust your bidding against competitors and distributors.
+It will work as a reminder in your inbox to check the competitive landscape and adjust your bidding against competitors.

-Your Google display campaigns have a sudden surge in traffic or the results are tanking fast.
-This can be the result of the ads appearing in game placements.
+Google display campaigns are a great way to generate awareness and get your message out to the right audience.

+However, some advertisers find that gaming placements are not a good fit.

-If you are selling an app or game, this would be an ideal fit for an advertiser.
+If you are selling an app or game, this would be an ideal fit!

-But for practically everyone else it is a budget-suck, for two reasons:
+But for practically everyone else it could be an inefficient use of budget, for two basic reasons:

-- People playing games are involved in a high engagement activity and turning one’s attention from a game to an ad click is challenging.
+- People playing games are involved in a high engagement activity and turning one’s attention from a game to real interest in an ad is challenging.

 - Game developers tend to put the ads in easy-to-click places where they will get accidentally clicked, especially by children.

-Since I previously wrote about this a few years ago, Google moved this game placement choice to an even deeper location, but it has more detailed options now.

-Fine-tuning certain game placements in the account settings can help to direct ad serving to more relevant placements.
+Fine-tuning game placements can help to direct ad serving to more relevant placements.
+This is accomplished through editing topics targeting to exclude some or all game topics.

-“Games exclusions is no longer supported.
-To exclude Games use Games Topics.”

 Here’s how: